WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 signed exchange and forwarded to another client, which won't have to re-fetch this validity information for some period of time.

-## The Signed-Request-Headers and Signed-Response-Headers Headers ## {#signed-r-headers}
+## The Signed-Headers Header ## {#signed-headers}

+The `Signed-Headers` header field identifies an ordered list of request pseudo-header fields and response header fields to include in a signature.
+This allows a TLS-terminating intermediate to reorder headers without breaking the signature.
+This *can* also allow the intermediate to add headers that will be ignored by some higher-level protocols, but {{signature-validity}} provides a hook to let other higher-level protocols reject such insecure headers.

-Each of the `Signed-Request-Headers` and `Signed-Response-Headers` headers identifies an ordered list of request and response, respectively, header field names to include in a signature.
-These lists of header field names need to be consistent across all signatures of an exchange, to avoid forcing higher-level protocols to merge the header field lists of valid signatures, so they're provided by headers instead of being included in the `Signature` header field.
+This header field appears once instead of being incorporated into the `Signature` header fields because the significant header fields need to be consistent across all signatures of an exchange, to avoid forcing higher-level protocols to merge the header field lists of valid signatures.

+See {{how-much-to-sign}} for a discussion of why only request pseudo-headers can be included.

-`Signed-Request-Headers` and `Signed-Response-Headers` are Structured Headers as defined by {{!I-D.nottingham-structured-headers}}.
-Their values MUST be lists ({{!I-D.nottingham-structured-headers}}, section 4.7) of lowercase strings ({{!I-D.nottingham-structured-headers}}, section 4.2) naming HTTP headers, following the ordering and lowercasing rules from {{!RFC7540}}, section 8.1.2.
+`Signed-Headers` is a Structured Header as defined by
+{{!I-D.ietf-httpbis-header-structure}}.
+Its value MUST be a list ({{!I-D.ietf-httpbis-header-structure}}, section 4.8) of lowercase strings ({{!I-D.ietf-httpbis-header-structure}}, section 4.2) naming HTTP header fields.
+In this list, any request pseudo-header field names ({{!RFC7540}}, section 8.1.2.3) MUST appear first, followed by response pseudo-header field names ({{!RFC7540}}, section 8.1.2.4), followed by other response header field names.

+Note that this field's value's meaning relies on the names of request and response pseudo-header fields being distinct, which is true as of {{?RFC7540}}.

+Higher-level protocols SHOULD place requirements on the minimum set of headers to include in the `Signed-Headers` header field.

 ## The Signature Header ## {#signature-header}